 The art department serves nearly 100 art majors.
-With 6 full time faculty members and 1 half-time faculty, we maintain a student to faculty ratio of 15 to 1.
+With 7 full time faculty members we maintain a student to faculty ratio of 15 to 1.
 As a result, we are able to provide studio classes that do not exceed 15 seats.
 Higher level courses are even smaller.
 These limited enrollment numbers allow our faculty to provide personalized instruction and focused attention to each student.

 What art specific study abroad programs are offered?